 This style of egress windows that open from side to side, rather than up and down, acting similarly to a sliding door.
 As egress windows must be able to open at least 20 inches in width, they would need to be a minimum of 40 inches wide.
 They would also need to be at least 41 inches tall.

 The final style of egress windows is casement windows.
 These windows open in or out, much like a door on a hinge.
 They can either be opened by a handle or with a rotating lever.
 Since the entirety of a casement window can open, they can be smaller and still meet the minimum sizing requirements.

 When Should You Get Egress Windows?

-There are a couple of instances where you should have egress windows in Toronto installed to not only protect you and your family but to also meet regulatory requirements.
+There are a couple of instances where you should have egress windows in Guelph installed to not only protect you and your family but to also meet regulatory requirements.

 In newer home builds, every room that is used for sleeping must have at least one egress window that is up to code.
 This can sometimes be tricky to manage, especially if rooms that were not originally intended as bedrooms find themselves transformed into them years after being built.
 For instance, a family room in a basement does not require an egress window.
 But if that space eventually becomes your teenaged son’s bedroom, it will then require an egress window by law.

 If a room in your home even as a remote possibility of becoming a bedroom, it’s best practice to have an egress window installed from the beginning.
 If not, you can still have egress windows installed at a later date, but they may require some slight remodelling.